All Episodes

 First place, they are the sons and grandsons in that union.

-It's not a meritocracy of them.
+It's not a meritocracy.

 And I'm not talking about how little or long they work or how hard it is.

-I do know that a stage hand who raises and lowers the curtain pushes a button.
+I do know that a stagehand who raises and lowers the curtain pushes a button.

-I don't know what your son makes, but that's the average.
+I don't know what your son makes, but that's the average, $292,000.

-Uh I throw it out there, other people can decide whether it's excessive or not.
+Other people can decide whether it's excessive or not.

-I did make the joke it's not far more sensible to send your kid to become a member of that union if you get in rather than become a violinist at Carnegie Hall uh or anywhere over at Lincoln Center.
+I did make the joke it's not far more sensible to send your kid to become a member of that union if you get in rather than become a violinist at Carnegie Hall or anywhere over at Lincoln Center.

 I don't know.

-I mean, that's one of the factors.
+But if you wonder why tickets to Broadway shows cost what they cost, I mean, that's one of the factors.

 The violinists, I know people here.

-The violinists at Carnegie Hall make a hundred thousand dollars a year.
+The violinists at Carnegie Hall make $100,000 a year.

 They're the top in their field.

-And it's the violinists and the performers on the stage that people are coming to pay perform and so forth.
+And it's the violinists and the performers on the stage that people are coming to pay, perform, and so forth.

-It's hey, it is what it is.
+It's, hey, it is what it is.

-I'll I'll draw a teacher analogy when we come back.
+I'll draw a teacher analogy when we come back.

 Hi, and welcome back.

-We are uh back, ladies and gentlemen.
+We are back, ladies and gentlemen.

-I uh replaced the battery here in my cochlear implant I can now hear.
+I replaced the battery here in my cochlear implant.

-I knew somebody was gonna call.
+I knew somebody was going to call.

-So what do you have against somebody making 292,000?
+So what do you have against somebody making $292,000?

-I thought that was I thought you were fine with people I totally.
+I thought you were fine with people.

-Uh people all the time complain about how little teachers make.
+People all the time complain about how little teachers make.

 Another complaint is how much athletes make.

-Well, let's turn it around then.
+Let's turn it around then.

-Let's use the stage hand versus athletes.
+Let's use the stagehand versus athletes.

 Would that make sense to you?

-Uh teachers, everybody's teachers notoriously underpaid because of the truly crucial and important task they have of indoctrinating our youth.
+Teachers, everybody, teachers notoriously underpaid because of the truly crucial and important task they have of indoctrinating our youth.

-Uh and they, okay, let's let's make teachers, let's raise their pay them $500,000 a year, or $300,000, like the stage hands.
+And they, okay, let's make teachers, let's raise their, let's pay them $500,000 a year or $300,000, like stagehands.

-You know what your property taxes are going to be.
+You know what your property taxes are going to be?

 And you are paying.